 The Company assesses its revenue arrangements against specific criteria to determine if it is acting as principal or agent.
-Except for the "Commission Income", the Company has concluded that it is acting as principal in all of its revenue arrangements since it is the principal obligor in all the revenue arrangements because it typically controls the services before transferring them to the customer.
+Except for the "Commission income" and "Gaming revenue share," the Company has concluded that it is acting as principal in all of its revenue arrangements since it is the principal obligor in all the revenue arrangements because it typically controls the services before transferring them to the customer.